This post may contain affiliate links. Please read our disclosure policy.

 A trio of overripe bananas were just the motivation I needed and these Banana Oatmeal Cookies came along as a happy interlude from our routine.

-You might remember my Flourless Hazelnut Carrot and Date Muffins?
-(These cookies are a riff on that recipe: plus oats, minus carrots.)
+You might remember my Almond Flour Muffins and Almond Flour Blueberry Muffins?
+(These cookies are a riff on those recipes: plus oats, minus carrots / bluberries.)
 When I made those muffins, I remember thinking that a nut flour base for baked goods would certainly result in a texture reminiscent of a hockey puck.
 Instead, the muffins were light and tender.
 The same is true of these cookies.

-These are perfect for a busy morning when you need a portable breakfast or if you’re just ready for a change in routine.
+These Banana Oatmeal Cookies are perfect for a busy morning when you need a portable breakfast or if you’re just ready for a change in routine.

 - 2 cups hazelnut flour or almond flour 224g